alejandrolr/monitoring-workshop/helm-charts/node-service/README.md

 ## Uninstalling the Chart

-To uninstall/delete the grafana deployment:
+To uninstall/delete the node-service deployment:

 ```
 helm uninstall node-service -n default